lightspeedwp/to-team/README.md

 We are constantly maintaining and updating our extension so you have the latest and greatest abilities on your LSX Theme powered site.

-## Tour Operator Team Documentation
+## Documentation

 Anything you need to double check, or simply need a walkthrough for setting up the extension?
-Visit the [Tour Operator Team documentation](https://tour-operator.lsdev.biz/documentation/extension/team/).
+Visit the [Tour Operator Team documentation](https://lsdev.biz/lsx/documentation/lsx-tour-operator/team/).

-## Tour Operator Team Help & Support
+## Support

 We offer premium support for this plugin.
 Premium support that can be purchased [via our website](https://www.lsdev.biz/services/support/).